czeildi/shiny-demo/README.md

 # shiny-demo
-small shiny apps for demo learning and teaching
+small shiny apps for learning and teaching